-iPods or other portable music players, cameras, electronic games, iPads/tablets, laser pointers, skateboards, roller blades, and other toys that are not part of the academic or extra-curricular program are prohibited on campus.
+iPods or other portable music players, cameras, electronic games, iPads/tablets, laser pointers, skateboards, roller blades, wireless/Bluetooth earbuds, and other toys that are not part of the academic or extracurricular program are prohibited on campus.
 Students may be disciplined, and such items will be confiscated and returned only at the parent/guardian's request.